shirhen194/Arkanoid-game/README.md

 ﻿# Arkanoid-game
-Arkanoid game for OOP course build in Java using Bar-Ilan's libraries Applied design patterns such as Observer.
+Arkanoid game for OOP course build in Java using Bar-Ilan's libraries, while applying design patterns such as Observer.